DataDog/datadog-agent/docs/agent/secrets.md

 - Have at least `exec` right for the owner.

 Also:
-- The executable will share the same environment variables than agent.
+- The executable shares the same environment variables as the Agent.
 - Never output sensitive information on STDERR.
 If the binary exit with a different status code than `0` the Agent logs the standard error output of the executable to ease troubleshooting.